RFK Racing in the NASCAR Cup Series: Car No. 60 history

 On November 19, 2024, it was announced that RFK leased a charter from Rick Ware Racing to run the No. 60 full-time in 2025, with Ryan Preece signed as the driver and Kroger as a primary sponsor.
 At Talladega, Preece finished second to Austin Cindric by 0.022 seconds, but was disqualified after post-race inspection revealed the spoiler had three shims instead of two.

+Preece started the 2026 season with a win at the Cook Out Clash.
+Following the race at Texas, he was penalized 25 points and fined USD50,000 for wrecking Ty Gibbs.
+NASCAR determined Preece's actions were premeditated during a radio conversation with his team after an earlier run-in with Gibbs during the race.
+He won his first Cup win at the summer Daytona race.